Trace Summarization

 FROM slice

-WHERE name = 'game_frame';
+WHERE name = 'game_frame'

-Now, create a spec.textproto
+Create a spec.textproto

 that references your custom module and view: